ultralytics/ultralytics/docs/config.md

 ### Training settings

-Training settings for YOLO (You Only Look Once) models refer to the various hyperparameters and configurations used to train the model on a dataset.
+Training settings for YOLO models refer to the various hyperparameters and configurations used to train the model on a dataset.
 These settings can affect the model's performance, speed, and accuracy.
 Some common YOLO training settings include the batch size, learning rate, momentum, and weight decay.
 Other factors that may affect the training process include the choice of optimizer, the choice of loss function, and the size and composition of the